Did you know that September is the most popular birth month in the USA!

-Now, the problem is that of the contentious topic concerning EOs, their use on newborns and children happens to be one.
+Now, the problem is that of the contentious topic concerning essential oils, their use on newborns and children happens to be one.
 So, if you have read up on this, I bet you are already spooked out of your wits.
 But, fret not!
 Olivia is right here to separate the fact from fiction and the truth from the baseless tirade that invokes fear.

 Background: The Vapor Rub Disaster That Started The Trouble About Essential Oils!

 The argument about whether essential oils are safe for infants or not has been brewing for a while but what truly added fuel to the fire was the discovery that Vicks VapoRub had the potential to cause life threatening harm to little babies.

 I bet this shocked the socks off most Gen-X and millennial parents like me, who still remember the soothing warmth of mommy’s chest rub coupled with the mentholated aroma or VapoRub that beckoned sleep even when a bad case of sniffles and cough had us in its grips.